Configuration Parameters

 BlockDueToCopyrightNotice

-Block connection attempts to websites that were added according to copyright holder requests (included into the DueToCopyrightNotice category).
+Block attempts to connect to websites that were added according to copyright holder requests (belonging to the DueToCopyrightNotice category).

-To activate blocking, the following rule should be added to the settings (see the details below):
+To enable blocking, the settings must comprise the following rule (see below):

 url_category in "LinuxFirewall.BlockCategory" : Block as _match